Stats and Strengths

 College of Sciences faculty and students are working across disciplines to solve society’s greatest challenges and make bold new discoveries.
 We’ve compiled a select list of national honors received by our faculty.

-- 2 members of the prestigious National Academy of Sciences: David Aspnes (physics) and Trudy Mackay (biological sciences)
+- 1 member of the prestigious National Academy of Sciences: David Aspnes (physics)

-36 winners of Faculty Early Career Awards since 2004
+20 Winners of Faculty Early Career Awards Since 2016

 These highly competitive awards from national agencies are among the most prestigious honors young faculty can receive.